deanwraith/recycling/README.md

     * 10/06/2021 - Added styling to 3R's section
     Added new functionality and styling to the 3R's description section.
 Also added responsiveness for this new section.

+## 5. Technology Used

+* HTML 5
+* CSS
+* Github
+* Gitpod
+* Balsamiq

-## 4. Deployment
+## 6. Deployment

-* The site has been deployed using Github Pages.
+The site has been deployed using Github Pages.

+* In the Github repository page for deanwraith/recycling the settings tab was selected.
+* In the settings page the Github Pages section was located towards the bottom of the page, with the new version there is a link to the dedicated Pages tab which was navigated to once the hyperlink text was selected.
+* Once on the Pages tab the master branch tab was selected in the source section and then save was clicked.

-    * The site can be found at https://deanwraith.github.io/recycling/
+* The site was then live and can be found at https://deanwraith.github.io/recycling/

-## 5. Credits
+## 7. Credits

 * Content
     * Google fonts - The special fonts used for the project were sourced from Google fonts.